Located on a plain at the south rim of the Snake River Canyon, the beautiful city of Twin Falls, Idaho is a great one to visit.

 Make an entire trip of finding the perfect hot springs, on either a solo trip or with your family.
 A visit to the hot springs should definitely be on your Twin Falls bucket list.

 Looking for exercise, along with beautiful views?
-Look no further than the Auger Falls Loop, a popular trail loop that clocks in around 4 miles.
+Head out to Auger Falls Loop, a popular trail loop that clocks in around 4 miles.

 Located about a mile inside Auger Falls Heritage Park, Auger Falls is a beautiful waterfall on the Snake River.
 The park is a great place for low elevation mountain biking, hiking, fishing, and taking in the sights from historical viewpoints.
 In addition to Auger Falls, Mermaid Falls can be seen at the park, too.